Contribution Guide

 Result:

-n8nac:0.11.4→0.11.5✅@n8n-as-code/skills: (unchanged, no dependency on n8nac) ✅VS Code Extension:0.21.0→0.22.0onmain, whilenextprereleases are published on0.23.x✅
+n8nac:0.11.4→0.11.5✅@n8n-as-code/mcp: patch release if it depends on the changedn8nacversion ✅VS Code Extension:0.21.0→0.22.0onmain, whilenextprereleases are published on0.23.x✅

 All packages that depend on n8nac will have their package.json updated to reference the newly released stable version.